wp-plugins/page-specific-stylesheets/trunk/readme.txt

 It keeps your style.css file clean and reduces unused style clutter.

-**New in Version 1.1**
+**New in Version 1.2**

-A new Fancy Editor has been added utilizing CodeMirror to enhance the experience of editing your styles.
-As of right now, it is disabled by default, but provides these features when enabled:

-*   Indenting
-*   Valid / Invalid Rule Highlighting
-*   Basic Auto-Complete (Ctrl+Shift)
-*   Plus a few other features.

-See the FAQs for info on the filter to enable the Fancy Editor.
+A new options page, allowing for the support of adding styles to any custom post type and purging of style data/plugin options on uninstall.

 **What About Efficiency?**